The University’s overall Equality Champion is the Principal and Vice Chancellor, Professor Sir Anton Muscatelli.

 The Equality Act 2010 defines race as including colour, nationality and ethnic or national origins.

-To support our work the University has appointed Uzma Khan (Director of Strategic Planning and Deputy Chief Operating Officer) as the Race Equality Champion.
+To support our work the University has appointed Uzma Khan (Vice Principal for Economic Development and Innovation and Deputy Chief Operating Officer) as the Race Equality Champion.

 Uzma co-chairs the Race Equality Group with Professor Satnam Virdee.
 This group has student and staff representatives and acts as a channel of communication where race equality issues can be raised and addressed or referred to appropriate bodies for action.